 This Hawaiian themed restaurant in Casco Viejo is super cute, plus the food was pretty good too!
 I had a hummus platter (I can’t get good hummus in Norway!) and Rachel had a curry.
 Definitely check out Mahalo if you’re in need of a meal.
 The greenery and tikka bar also make the perfect backdrop from and Instagram post, just saying.

 ★ Take an eco adventure through the Gamboa Rainforest

 Did you know that Panama City is on the edge of a rainforest?
 You can take a day tour like this one through the rainforest to see some exciting wildlife, or this aerial tram tour through the rainforest.
 I didn’t actually have time to do this, but I really regret not seeing a bit of Panama’s rainforest, so it will be at the top of my list the next time I visit Panama.

 ★ Visit an Embera Village

-I’m not really one for village tours, but if you’re interested you can take a day trip out to a traditional Embera village, including a canoe ride up a river and a walk to a jungle waterfall.
+I’m not really one for village tours as they tend to make me feel a little uncomfortable, but if you’re interested you can take a day trip out to a traditional Embera village, including a canoe ride up a river and a walk to a jungle waterfall.
 You can book a tour here.